jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 The multi-agent system is built as a directed graph using LangGraph, with nodes representing agents and workflow components, and edges representing workflow transitions and data flow.

 **High-Level Architecture:**
-The system consists of a main graph with specialized modular components for complex agent logic:
+The system consists of a main graph with all agents, where complex agents use modular components for tool interaction:
-- **Main Graph**: Contains orchestrator, planner, critic agents, and finalizer
+- **Main Graph**: Contains orchestrator, planner, researcher, expert, critic agents, and finalizer
-- **Modular Research Components**: Handles information gathering with tool interaction
-- **Modular Expert Components**: Manages reasoning and calculation with tool interaction
+- **Researcher Agent**: Uses modular components for complex tool interaction and state management
+- **Expert Agent**: Uses modular components for complex tool interaction and state management

 **Graph Structure:**
 - **Orchestrator Node**: Central control node that manages workflow execution and state transitions
-- **Agent Nodes**: Planner, Researcher, Expert agents with specialized capabilities
+- **Planner Node**: Agent responsible for question analysis and strategy creation
+- **Researcher Node**: Agent responsible for information gathering, uses modular components for tool interaction
+- **Expert Node**: Agent responsible for specialized reasoning and calculations, uses modular components for tool interaction
 - **Critic Nodes**: Quality control agents for planner, researcher, and expert outputs
 - **Finalizer Node**: Produces final answer and reasoning trace
-- **Modular Components**: Research and Expert modular components for complex tool interaction

 **Workflow Patterns:**
 - **State-Driven Execution**: Workflow progression based on current state and critic decisions